YueLiPicasso/intro_ocaml/MoRe3/README.md

 ## "Intrisic" vs. "Data-driven" looping

 We distinguish "intrisic" vs. "data-driven" looping.
 Intrinsic looping of monadic reifiers is not because we are working on any infinite/cyclic data, but because of the call-by-value strategy of OCaml, coupled with a naive monadic coding style.
-Data-driven looping occurs when there is _no_ intrinsic looping but computation over infinite data is not properly controlled/suspended.
+Data-driven looping occurs when there is _no_ intrinsic looping, but computation over infinite data is not properly controlled/suspended.
 The looping problem of monadic reification refers to intrinsic looping, because data-driven looping is common for both monadic and non-monadic reification.
 Actually we successfully addressed both forms of looping simultaneously in this project, but we shall defer the discussion about data-driven looping until [a later section](#answering-the-predefined-set-problem).

 ## Answering the looping problem